 About Our New Residence Hall

-This new residence hall promises to create a dynamic hub of activity on campus.
+Our newest on-campus residence, Westside Hall, promises to create a dynamic hub of activity on campus.
 Although the top three stories of the building are residential units, the ground floor provides amenities to the University at large as well.
 A 250-280 seat dining room, common lounge spaces, office space for UNH personnel, and 2,300 square feet of classroom space with state-of-the-art technology will be open to everyone.

 An impressive 90,000 square feet, the facility will sit at the southwest corner of UNH's main campus near Celentano Residence Hall (formerly Soundview) and Kayo Field and is expected to be move-in ready for the fall of 2014.
 Click here to read more about our newest residence hall.